Rasmuswinterhag/Portfolio/FlappyWindow/index.md

 I wanted to do something like this for a little while, I tried before in monogame but that didnt allow you to have multiple windows moving and running code at the same time.
 So I gave up after a while.

-When we started working in C++ and SDL3 and I saw that you could easily make windows so I thought that maybe I could revive this idea. so I started experimenting by making the bird and spawning windows.
+When we started working in C++ and SDL3 and I saw that you could easily make windows so I thought that maybe I could revive this idea.
+So I started experimenting by making the bird and spawning windows.
 When it worked I got exited and continued working.
 I added sprites, animated the bird, and scoring.

 Something interesting that happend with the score text, When I wrote this line to change the window title:
 ```c++